International Transfer Students

-If you're transferring from an institution outside the U.S., whether a U.S. Citizen or a citizen of another country, the Pathways Advising Team can help*!
+If you're transferring from an institution outside the U.S., whether a U.S. Citizen or a citizen of another country, the Pathways Advising Team can help (for questions pertaining to your visa or lawful status, please contact International Services).

 Below is a list of necessary steps you must take prior to coming to Cincinnati.
 Please take a look and feel free to contact us with any questions you might have regarding transfering to your new university.